What we know - and don't know - about Trump's COVID-19 illness

 On Thursday, the president said he is no longer contagious, which some experts say is unlikely.
 The White House has not said whether he has tested negative.

+A White House spokeswoman said on Friday that Trump will be tested for COVID-19 and will not go out in public if it is determined he can still spread the virus.
+The president is unlikely to travel this weekend for campaign events as he had hoped and is more likely here to return to the campaign trail on Monday, an administration official said.

-Reporting by Carl O’Donnell in New York; additional reporting by Deena Beasly, editing by Peter Henderson and Bill Berkrot
+Reporting by Carl O’Donnell in New York; additional reporting by Deena Beasly, editing by Peter Henderson, Bill Berkrot and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.